larskanis/osmesa/README.md

 ## Usage Example

-Use OSMesa to create an offline rendering buffer and use the opengl gem for rendering.
+Use OSMesa to create an offline rendering buffer and use the opengl gem to render a red line.
 The raw RGBA image buffer is written to a PNG image file with the help of the chunky_png gem:

     require 'osmesa'
     require 'opengl'